Balazs9/aqua_s/README.md

 - During deploying i had manny issues with heroku, deployed, but bad request 400 error, than it was fixed, i had database loading errors too.
 In the end managed to fix that too with helps from tutors, but than categories not visible anymore when i want to upload item.
 The git version was working perfectly before the issues.

 ## Deployment:

+The project was deployed on Github and Heroku

+- Github:

+Create a new repository with selecting code institue template

+- Heroku

 ## Credits: